Achievable logoAchievable logo

 (spoiler)

 DBA is equal to 100.
-Together, ABC and DBA make a straight line, so the sum of their angles must equal 180.
+Together, ABC and DBA form a straight line, so their measures must add to 180.

-If you have sharp eyes, you might notice that the angle above is not actually drawn as 80° in the figure.
+If you look closely, you might notice that the 80 angle above isn’t actually drawn as 80 in the figure.

-Keep in mind that images, figures, and charts on the GRE will not necessarily be drawn to scale!
+On the GRE, images, figures, and charts are not necessarily drawn to scale.

-Let’s use the rule you just learned on this example problem.
+Let’s use this rule in an example problem.

 What must be x in terms of z if x is twice the value of y?
 Line AB is a straight line.